 - The duration of the counselling sessions will be within lessons or after school with some flexibility to take into account individual student needs, but within the wider school day timings.
-However, it is important that for the duration of the counselling, those sessions are rotated so the student is not missing the same lesson each week. - Sessions are 40-45 mins in length - Counselling will take place in a designated room as far as possible to ensure consistency - If a counselling session is online it will be via google meet and the student must be available to receive the google meet from the counsellor at the appointment time the student will also require a private place in which to conduct the meeting on their device. - Students will be encouraged to take responsibility for keeping appointments, and leave a message with DSL or the counsellor if they are unable to attend an appointment. - The DSL will contact the student to inform them that they have been added to the waiting list when a referral is received and no appointments are currently available. - The student will be contacted when a place becomes available.
+However, it is important that for the duration of the counselling, those sessions are rotated so the student is not missing the same lesson each week. - The school counselling service does not have sufficient capacity to support long-term complex needs. - Sessions are 45 mins 1 hour in length depending on the needs of the child. - Counselling will take place in a designated room as far as possible to ensure consistency - If a counselling session is online it will be via google meet and the student must be available to receive the google meet from the counsellor at the appointment time the student will also require a private place in which to conduct the meeting on their device. - Students will be encouraged to take responsibility for keeping appointments, and leave a message with the relevant key stage office or the counsellor if they are unable to attend an appointment.

-- The school counsellors do not work on a private basis with any SWBGS student or member of staff. - School counsellors will confirm, in writing, attendance of students at counselling sessions - School counsellors will provide reports, on a half-termly basis on client numbers, start dates, end dates, reason for referral, length of counselling time, efficacy of counselling for students - School counsellors will liaise with the DSL with regard to feedback about students / suggested strategies to support in school / parental contact so the DSL can liaise with the relevant Key Stage and / or members of staff. - Student counselling will be reviewed every six weeks with the expectation that students will have up to approximately 20 sessions of counselling.
+- The safeguarding and pastoral team will contact the student to inform them that they have been added to the waiting list when a referral is received and no appointments are currently available. - The student will be contacted when a place becomes available. - The school counsellors do not work on a private basis with any SWBGS student or member of staff. - School counsellors will confirm, in writing, attendance of students at counselling sessions - School counsellors will provide reports, on a half-termly basis on client numbers, start dates, end dates, reason for referral, length of counselling time, efficacy of counselling for students - School counsellors will liaise with the DSL or Head of Year with regard to feedback about students / suggested strategies to support in school / parental contact so the DSL can liaise with the relevant Key Stage and / or members of staff. - Student counselling will be reviewed every six weeks with the expectation that students will have up to approximately 10 sessions of counselling. - The counselling support provided at Sir William Borlase is intended to offer short term support working with parents to identify further external support if needed. - School counsellors will be asked to provide suitable pre and post measures to help the school monitor the effectiveness of school counselling. - Where possible counsellors will encourage students to share positive strategies they have learnt in counselling with their pastoral staff to ensure a continuity of care for the students.